HuangDongPeng/learngit/readme.txt

-Git is is a version control sustem.
+Git is a version control sustem.
-Git is  is free software.
+Git is free software.
 Git has a mutable index called stage.
 Git tracks changes.